Search this site

 Summary

 I think this is where there's a lot of objection.
-You have to obtain a card (permit) before you can take the classes that will then enable you to purchase a firearm.
-Simple.
-Infringement.
+You have to obtain a card (permit) before you can take the classes that will then enable you to purchase a [SSF] firearm.

 News